CAD97/pyrr/README.md

 ## Build prerequisites

 The only strictly required prerequisite is the most recent Rust toolchain, acquired via [rustup].
-Additional optional build scripting support is provided through a [nushell] toolkit: `use toolkit.nu` and then help should explain what the toolkit can do.
-The toolkit uses some additional tooling, and if it isn't available, will prompt you for installation via [cargo-binstall] or manually as needed.
+Build scripting support is provided through a [nushell] toolkit module.
+The toolkit will prompt to install any further necessary tooling via [cargo-binstall] when performing a command that needs it.

 [cargo-binstall]: <https://github.com/cargo-bins/cargo-binstall>
 [rustup]: <https://rustup.rs/>